In this interview, Dr. Scott Saunders speaks about the importance of our children's oral airway, breathing, and sleep.

 Go here to listen to or download the audio version of this recording.

 Sleep and Breathing: So important for attention and behaviors.

 Dr. Saunders covers information that is newly coming to light about our children's development and particularly about their oral airway, which, if too small, can contribute to the brain not getting enough oxygen.

 He covers a lot:

-- reasons why the facial structure, bones and oral airway has progressively gotten worse in the last 300 years
+- reasons why the facial structure, bones, and oral airway have progressively gotten worse in the last 300 years

 - signs to look for in your child to see if they may have a restricted airway (hint: you can tell a lot by looking at their profile or the way they breathe when they sleep)